ovh/docs/pages/cloud/storage/object_storage/s3_rubrik/guide.en-gb.md

 ![02 Configure rubrik repository 01](images/02-configure-rubrik-repository01.png)

-A *bucket* will be automatically created in the OVHcloud public project with the name contained in **bucket Prefix** as a prefix.
+A *bucket* is automatically created in the OVHcloud public project with the name contained in **bucket Prefix** as a prefix.

 ## Go further